neondatabase/website/content/docs/manage/branches.md

 The `project_id` for a Neon project is found in the Neon Console on the **Settings** tab, under **General Settings**, or you can find it by listing the projects for your Neon account using the Neon API.

-The response lists the project's root branch and any child branches.
-The name of the root branch is `main`.
+The response lists the project's primary branch and any child branches.
+The name of the primary branch is `main`.

 Response: